szsctt/AAVolve/README.md

 ## Outputs

-AAVolve produces several outputs, which will appear in the `out` folder in  may be useful depending on the library to be analysed:
+AAVolve produces several outputs, which will appear in the `out` folder in  may be useful depending on the library to be analysed.
+Note that most outputs are tabular, but are compressed with `gzip` and will require decompression before opening in a spreadsheet reader (e.g. Microsoft Excel).

+#### Overview

-- Summary of results
+- Summary of results: `out/qc/<sample_name>_report.html`
--
+- Number of reads at each stage of processing: `out/qc/<sample_name>_read-counts.tsv`

+#### Unique sequences

+Several files contain the unique sequences observed in the dataset, after combining and counting sequences that are identical when error-corrected (that is, only considering positions in the read that differ between parental sequences).

+- Counts of unique sequences at the amino acid level: `out/corrected/counts/<sample_name>_aa-seq-counts.tsv.gz`
+- Counts of unique sequences at the nucleotide level: `out/corrected/counts/<sample_name>_nt-seq-counts.tsv.gz`
+- Distance matrix of highest-count 1000 unique sequences at amino acid level: `out/corrected/dmat/<sample_name>_first_aa-seq.tsv.gz` and `out/corrected/dmat/<sample_name>__first_aa-seq.png`
+- Distance matrix of randomly selected 1000 unique sequences at amino acid level: `out/corrected/dmat/<sample_name>__first_aa-seq.tsv.gz` and `out/corrected/dmat/<sample_name>_first_aa-seq.png`
+- Distance matrix of highest-count 1000 unique sequences at nucleotide level: `out/corrected/dmat/<sample_name>_first_nt-seq.tsv.gz` and `out/corrected/dmat/<sample_name>__first_aa-seq.png`
+- Distance matrix of randomly selected 1000 sequences at nucleotide level: `out/corrected/dmat/<sample_name>_first_nt-seq.tsv.gz` and `out/corrected/dmat/<sample_name>_first_aa-seq.png`

+#### Variants

+Variants are positions in the read where parents or reads differ in their sequence from the reference.
+AAVolve generally only considers variants that originated from a parental sequence, or are very frequent in the dataset, but all variants are available for analysis if required.
+Each variant has a position in the reference (which is the [0-based](https://www.biostars.org/p/84686/) coordinate of the variant) and a type (sub[stitution], del[etion], ins[ertion]).

+-  Observed frequency of all variants in reads: `out/variants/frequency/<sample_name>_all.tsv.gz`
+-  Observed frequency of parental variants: `out/variants/frequency/<sample_name>_high.tsv.gz`
+-  Observed frequency of high-frequency variants (those with a frequency above `non_parental_freq` parameter): `out/variants/frequency/<sample_name>_high.tsv.gz`
+-  Observed frequency of parents at each variant position: `out/prarents/freqs/<sample_name>_assigned-parents.tsv.gz`
+-  Variants in each read (sequence): `out/pivot/<sample_name>_seq.tsv.gz`
+-  Assigned parents at each variant position in each read: `out/parents/assigned/<sample_name>_assigned-parents.tsv.gz`